-RTX 2080 XC Gaming is a true pinnacle of high-end gaming, equipped with the newest NVIDIA Turing™ graphics chip it utilizes ray tracing technology that can simulate various video effects on the fly without any performance loss.
+Gigabyte RTX 2080 Windforce is a true pinnacle of high-end gaming, equipped with the newest NVIDIA Turing™ chip architecture - it utilizes ray tracing technology that can simulate various video effects and post-processing on the fly without any performance loss.
 Powerful and quick, it is the best product to future-proof your PC for years to come.

 GeForce RTX 2080